Like most university studies, Psychology consists of a bachelor and a master. Below is a brief summary of what the program looks like.

 In the bachelor psychology you will learn about the behavior of people in the most general sense.
-This gives you answers to the following questions: Why do people help a person in need of help less quickly in a busy environment?
+This gives you answers to the following questions: Why do people help a person in need less quickly in a busy environment?
 Why can’t people talk after a (specific) brain haemorrhage?
-What are the forms of depression and how is a diagnosis diagnosed?
+What are the forms of depression and how do you make a diagnosis?
 The bachelor is divided over three years.

 The bachelor phase of psychology lasts for three years.
 The first year is a general introduction to psychology, in which all aspects of psychology are highlighted.
-You will receive the courses ‘Social Psychology’, ‘Cognitive Psychology’, ‘Clinical and Biological Psychology’ and ‘Work and Organizational Psychology’.
-For more information, see the study guide:
+You will have the courses ‘Social Psychology’, ‘Cognitive Psychology’, ‘Clinical and Biological Psychology’ and ‘Work and Organisational Psychology’.

 Bachelor year 2

 The second year is more focused on research.
-During this year you will follow a number of courses such as ‘Scientific and Statistical Reasoning, Psychodiagnostics, Foundations in Psychology and conversation practicum.
-You can also choose two elective courses this year.
-For more information, see the study guide:
+During this year you will follow a number of courses such as ‘Scientific and Statistical Reasoning’, ‘Psychological Communication’, ‘Psychological Research’ and ‘Fundamentals of Psychology’.
+In the second semester you will choose one of the seven specialisations.

 Bachelor year 3

-There are different masters, most of which are directly related to the direction you have chosen in the third year.
-These masters are one-year and consist of a number of courses, an internship and a thesis.
-There are also a number of two-year masters including the research masters, which is in English and focused on research.
+There are different masters, most of which are directly related to the direction you have chosen in the second year.
+These masters are a one-year track and consist of a number of courses, an internship and a thesis.
+There are also a few two-year masters including the research masters, which are in English and focused on research.